mikiya09/ComSci/data_structure/dataStructureAdvanced.md

    Linear Probing stop

 2) Clustering Issue
+    + collisions happen
     + when items not in the direct hash value position, searching increase, time complexity -> O(n)
+    + the point of using hashing is the big O of 1 searching time

 3) Rehashing: (hash value + c) % s